 This bush type variety was developed for the prairies of Canada.
-It is a hearty northern tomato that thrives in cool season.
-It produces well and early in the season and has a tangy taste that is great for cunning and preserving.
-(6o days from transplant.
+It is a hearty, northern tomato that thrives in cool season.
+It produces well and early in the season and has a tangy taste that is great for canning and preserving.
+Matures 6o days from transplant.
 Manitoba was close to becoming a favourite, but then we tasted Early Annie, a very similar tomato that suits us even better.

 Cuor di Bue or Bull’s Heart

 Bull’s Heart is a tomato I grew up with; I was thrilled to find it here.
-It also is a favorite amongst Calgary’s elderly Italian immigrant community.
+It also is a favourite among Calgary’s elderly Italian immigrant community.
 Many grow only one tomato and this is it – Bull’s Heart.
 It will produce up to 900 g (2 lbs.) of pink fruit.
-A great sandwich tomato, and equally as great for making salsa, it is meaty and tasty.
-And did I mention its huge fruits ;).
-A favorite!
+A great sandwich tomato, and equally as great for making salsa.
+It is meaty and tasty.
+And did I mention its huge fruits? 😉

 Matina (aka Tamina)

 This tomato is a German OP commercial variety that has been around for 40 years.
 Huge plant, full of tasty little tomatoes.
 Definitely an early variety!
-I think in mid July the first ones were ripe.
+I think in mid July the first ones were ripe in a greenhouse.
 Certainly worth it to grow.
 If you are into fermenting tomatoes, this one works very well because of the more firm skin.
-It also grows well outside the greenhouse in our northern climate.

 JD of Conroe, Texas, stabilized a cross between Brandywine and an unknown black tomato.
 A red/black early and tasty tomato.
-I have been successful growing this one outside the greenhouse, in a south facing sheltered location.
+I have been successfully growing this one outside the greenhouse, in a south facing sheltered location.